UBC ATSC 201 - Meteorology of Storms

 At the end of this section, you should be able to:

-1. Visually recognize thunderstorms and identify their cloud components.
+1. Visually identify thunderstorm cloud components.

 2. Describe the stages in evolution of a thunderstorm cell.